 Choose 'Travel via...' to create a route that includes the cursor position.

-Finally, and perhaps most usefully of all, tap on 'Add as favorite' to set the current cursor position as a favorite location.
-This can be invaluable for locations which don't have known or recognized addresses.
+Finally, and perhaps most usefully of all, tap on 'Add as favourite' to set the current cursor position as a favourite location.
+This can be invaluable for locations which don't have known or recognised addresses.

 Use the control ('Find') to scroll the map quickly to any specific location (Address, Recent destination, POI, etc.) In addition to centering the map on your chosen location, the zoom level is also reset to show the location in appropriately high detail.

-Use the 'Options' button to customize the level of detail shown on the map.
+Use the 'Options' button to customise the level of detail shown on the map.

 Clearing the 'Names' check-box (it's selected by default) will stop the display of relevant town and district names.
-Selecting 'Favorites' will pop up a yellow star for each favorite location (only on the map view).
+Selecting 'Favourites' will pop up a yellow star for each favourite location (only on the map view).
 If TomTom Traffic is enabled, note you can select 'Traffic' to show current traffic information on the map (whose appearance will be altered to highlight traffic incidents).

 You can turn on (or off) the display of 'Points of Interest' on the map view by selecting its check box.
 Which Points of Interest are displayed depends on the categories you have chosen to show.
 You can make this choice now, by selecting the 'POI' button, or later, using 'Manage POI' in Preferences.

 Depending on which application package you purchased, there may be more than one map database available.
 If so, you can use 'Manage maps' in Preferences to switch maps or even download a new one.

 You can change much of the look and feel of your TomTom system to your own liking by using 'Preferences' .
 To see all the options described in this chapter, use to cycle through the different pages.